OpenNebula/docs/source/management_and_operations/vm_management/fireedge_sunstone.rst

 | ``vcenter_panel``        | Describes the behavior for the ``vCenter`` panel in the resource info tab.  |
 +--------------------------+-----------------------------------------------------------------------------+

-The available actions in the info tabs are described in the folowing table.
+The available actions in the info tabs are described in the following table.

 +--------------------------+-----------------------------------------------------------------------------+
 | Action                   | Description                                                                 |